Madame Nhu: Life in exile

 The military government of Vietnam under General Dương Văn Minh confiscated all of the property in Saigon that belonged to Madame Nhu and her family, and she was not allowed to return to South Vietnam.
-She went to Rome briefly before moving to France and, later, Italy, with her children.
+She went to Rome briefly before moving to France and later Italy, with her children.
 Her daughter, Lệ Thủy, died in 1967, at age 22, in a car accident in Longjumeau, France.
-Her younger daughter, Ngô Đình Lệ Quyên, who grew up to be an Italian-Vietnamese human rights lawyer, also died of a car accident in 2012.
+Her younger daughter, Ngô Đình Lệ Quyên, who grew up to be an Italian-Vietnamese human rights lawyer, also died in a car accident in 2012.

 In November 1982 Madame Nhu accorded a first significant interview on the historic events in Vietnam to Judith Vecchione in Rome.
 Vecchione was a producer for Vietnam: A Television History.
 The interview, one of at least two hundred and fifty-nine for the series, lasts a recorded fifty-two minutes but Madame Nhu's subjectivity was far from the hard facts demanded of the producers' intended content and barely two minutes of her observations found use.
-The interview remains valid though as personal documentation of Madame Nhu's life and character.
 The series subsequently aired on PBS in 1983.

-On 2 November 1986, Madame Nhu charged the United States with hounding her family during the arrest of her younger brother, Trần Văn Khiêm, who was charged in the strangling deaths of their parents in their Washington, D.C. home after being cut out of their will.
+On 2 November 1986, Madame Nhu charged the United States with hounding her family during the arrest of her younger brother, Trần Văn Khiêm, who was charged in the strangling-deaths of their parents in their Washington, D.C., home after being cut out of their will.

-In 1993, she sued her parents' insurance company to prevent it from awarding their death benefit because she contested the validity of their wills.
+In 1993, she sued her parents' insurance company to prevent it from awarding their death-benefit because she contested the validity of their wills.
 Her parents allegedly changed their wills, disinheriting their son Khiem and Madame Nhu and making their sister Le Chi the sole beneficiary.

 In the 1990s, she was reportedly living on the French Riviera and charging the press for interviews.
 In 2002, she gave an interview to journalist Truong Phu Thu of Dân Chúa Mỹ Châu, a Vietnamese Catholic community publication.
 It was published in October 2004.
 The article stated that she was living in Paris and working on her memoirs.

 In her last years, she lived with her eldest son, Ngô Đình Trác, and youngest daughter, Ngô Đình Lệ Quyên, in Rome, and was reportedly working on a book of memoirs to be published posthumously.

 In early April 2011, she was taken to a hospital in Rome where she died three weeks later, on Easter Sunday, 24 April 2011.
-News of her death was announced by her sister Lechi Oggeri, while family friend Truong Phu Thu was interviewed by BBC News afterwards.